z-dev/web-training/courses/core/14-react.md

 * `<p>Hello</p>` is JSX for the html `"<p>Hello</p>"`
 * `document.getElementById('content')`  is equivalent to `$('#content')` in jquery.
 But without jQuery cos you probably wouldn't mix up your react and jQuery.
-*So this whole thing is pretty much like: `$('#content').replace(<p>Hello</p>)`
+* So this whole thing is pretty much like: `$('#content').replace(<p>Hello</p>)`

 ###React.createClass (React Components)

 `React.createClass` is how you define a 'component'.
-Components the only idea in React.
+Components is the only idea in React.
 They can have [different functions defined inside them](https://facebook.github.io/react/docs/component-specs.html): e.g. `render`, `componentWillMount`.

+Components are 'defined' (once), 'created' (0 or more times).
+Once a component is 'created' it 'lives' for a period of time (whilst the user has the website open?).

+Components have can be defined with functions.
 These functions are called at certain points in a components life.

+####Defining a component
 ```
 var myComponent = React.createClass({
   render: function() {